Letterpress (video game): Reception

 Letterpress has a "generally favorable" Metacritic rating based on eight critics.
 It was featured in the App Store's Best of 2012 list, ranking second place as the game of the year for iPhone.
 It was nominated at the Worldwide Developers Conference and won the 2013 Apple Design Awards.

 Reviewers found the strategic elements of Letterpress engaging, comparing it to Scrabble, Reversi, Connect Four, Go, SpellTower, Words With Friends, and chess.
 Despite Jared Nelson from TouchArcade finding the gameplay challenging to articulate, he noted its addictive nature once players understood the rules.
 Lex Friedman from Macworld described it as "addictive", while AJ Dellinger of Gamezebo believed it would appeal to "word nerds and strategy-oriented thinkers".
 Pocket Gamers Harry Slater commended the suspense inherent in waiting for an opponent's move, labeling Letterpress as "asynchronous gaming at its finest".
-Matthew Panzarino of The Next Web and Federico Viticci of MacStories both viewed the game as a worthwhile way to pass the time.
+Matthew Panzarino of The Next Web and Federico Viticci of MacStories both viewed Letterpress as a worthwhile way to pass the time.
 However, some criticized its lack of a single-player mode.

-Certain critics expressed concerns regarding the game's reliance on Game Center.
+Certain critics expressed concerns regarding its reliance on Game Center.
 Luke Larsen of Paste magazine lauded Letterpress as an "incredible achievement", but criticized its dependency on Game Center, which he felt impacted statistics tracking and matchmaking management.
 Dave Wiskus of iMore attributed Letterpress's absence of in-game chat and a rematch button to Game Center integration.
 Despite Wiskus noticing the lack of user interaction, he mitigated it with iMessage.
 He also highlighted problems while starting rematches, stating that simultaneous matches between players would be created.
 Viticci felt Game Center efficiently handled matchmaking in Letterpress.

 Critics unanimously praised Letterpresss design.
-Ellis Hamburger of The Verge, noting the game's 6,346 lines of code, described the interface as "barren" with "natural-feeling animations".
+Ellis Hamburger of The Verge, noting its 6,346 lines of code, described the interface as "barren" with "natural-feeling animations".
 Nelson called the graphics "aesthetically pleasing", while Dellinger and Shane Richmond of The Daily Telegraph appreciated its clutter-free design.
-Nelson enjoyed the game's minimalist style and "smooth animations", drawing parallels to the productivity app Clear.
+Nelson enjoyed its minimalist style and "smooth animations", drawing parallels to the productivity app Clear.
 Viticci noted similarities between Letterpresss visuals and Microsoft's Metro design language.
-Larsen complimented Brichter for the game's visually appealing menus and "smart aesthetic choices", echoing Wiskus's sentiment that Brichter "put a lot of love and care" into Letterpress.
+Larsen complimented Brichter for its visually appealing menus and "smart aesthetic choices", echoing Wiskus's sentiment that Brichter "put a lot of love and care" into Letterpress.
 Friedman and Panzarino praised Letterpresss attention to detail, including its sound effects and user interface.
 Panzarino further praised the polished graphics and "reactive" animations.
-Ranking the game as a "must have", Chris Reed of Slide to Play deemed Letterpress a "gorgeous example of minimalist design".
-Brandon Sheffield of Game Developer used the game as a case study for design, noting its details, interactivity, and simplicity.
+Ranking it as a "must have", Chris Reed of Slide to Play deemed Letterpress a "gorgeous example of minimalist design".
+Brandon Sheffield of Game Developer used it as a case study for design, noting its details, interactivity, and simplicity.
 Letterpress was among a list of minimalist apps provided to inspire Jony Ive, the lead designer for Apple's iOS 7.